junior1407/Competitive-Programming/readme.md

 - [Celex Update](https://codeforces.com/contest/1358/problem/C): Math problem.
 There are x_diff * *y_diff + the first paths.

 - [The Best Vacation](https://codeforces.com/contest/1358/problem/D): Tricky cummulative sum problem.

+- [Berland Poker](https://codeforces.com/contest/1359/problem/A): Try to give one player all jokers he can hold and divide the others as evenly as possible.

+- [Yet Another Yet Another Task](https://codeforces.com/contest/1359/problem/D):  Problem to find the sequence with the biggest sum assuming one element is taken out.
+Since the numbers range is small, its possible to test all elements from the range.

+- [New Theatre Square](https://codeforces.com/contest/1359/problem/B): By making y = min(y, 2x).
+The solution is simply segment/2 * y + segment%2 * x.

 # String:boom: